epilz95/mastermind/README.md

 npm start
 ```

-This will built the svg-sprite files and start an instance
+This will build the svg-sprite files and start an instance
 of webpack-dev-server.
 From then on the whole project will
 rebuild, run your JS files through the Flow type-checker and
-lint you JS with standard and you scss/CSS with stylelint.
+lint your JS with standard and your scss/CSS with stylelint.

 #### Type-Checker (Flow)